Taskomater/tasker_config_utils/README.md

 # Tasker Config Utils

-This is a project to provide guidance on how Tasker XML files work and provides a script with some utils to extract information and modify Tasker XML files.
+This is a project to provide guidance on how Tasker XML files work and provides a script with some utils to extract information and modify Tasker App XML files.

+### Downloads
+Download latest release from [here](https://github.com/Taskomater/Tasker-Config-Utils/releases).
+##

 ### **`tasker_config_utils script:`**